-As both a preventative and deeply renewing practice, an intentional day of personalized self-care and rest can revitalize the spirit.
+As both a preventative and renewing practice, an intentional day of personalized self-care and rest can revitalize the spirit.
 A day of rest, or even simply an afternoon of planned self-care, is recommended to be incorporated into regular self-care practice.

-Because it may be difficult attend a day or weekend self-care retreat, this section will assist you in developing your own personal retreat.
+Because it may be difficult to attend a day or weekend self-care retreat, this section will assist you in developing your own personal retreat.
 This day has no lofty goals to meet, rather it is simply an intentional day of caring for yourself, full of the practices, rituals, and treats that make you feel most whole.
-It's a day of nurturing yourself as you would nurture a beloved child.
-As you plan your individual self-care retreat, go through each of the following sections and build your day.
+It's a day of nurturing yourself as you would nurture a child or friend.
+As you plan your individual self-care retreat, act on each of the following steps and build your day.